leapcode/bitmask_android/README.md

 Please fork this repository and contribute back using [pull requests](https://0xacab.org/leap/bitmask_android/merge_requests).

-Our preferred method for receiving translations is our [Transifex project](https://www.transifex.com/otf/bitmask).
-Localization Lab helps us with on-boarding volunteers.
-If you are new to translations and Transifex we've got a [short how-to](https://wiki.localizationlab.org/index.php/Bitmask).
+Our preferred method for receiving translations is [this weblate platform](https://localizationlab.weblate.cloud/projects/bitmask/).
+Localization Lab helps us a lot here, including onboarding new volunteers.
+If you are new to translations and weblate, we've got a [short how-to](https://wiki.localizationlab.org/index.php/Bitmask).

 Any contributions, large or small, major features, bug fixes, additional language translations, unit/integration tests are welcomed and appreciated but will be thoroughly reviewed and discussed.